 So it's important that everyone, boss and employees alike, find ways to inject a sense of play into work.
 Seek out the fun and positive aspects, and try not to feel responsible for solving problems all of the time.
 Here are 5 ways how:

 In addition to your regular work goals, set some fun goals for yourself.
 Go out to lunch once or twice a week and invite new people each time.
 Try to get a smile from the guy in the department who's always a little grumpy.
 Find a way to acknowledge or compliment three people a day, regardless of how your own day is going.
 If you start feeling frustrated, challenge yourself to find ways to refocus your frustration in a constructive way.
 It may not solve the issue at hand, but it will help you feel better, and that will improve your attitude.

-Each week or each quarter, set a goal to learn something new.
+Each week or month, set a goal to learn something new.
 For example, you could learn how to use a new app, or pick up some workflow or process shortcuts from experts in your department.
 If possible, take a class that has nothing to do with your job.
 Undertake an activity that helps you expand your horizons.
 One quality of outstanding management is a broad view of the bigger picture; by learning new skills you will acquire new perspective that can help you think outside the box more easily.

 Strive to make 80 percent of your job consist of tasks you enjoy working on, and accept that 20 percent may include assignments you don't enjoy as much, or find more difficult.
 Commit time to getting done the less-attractive tasks first.
 Work at them consistently, a little at a time, until they are completed.
 If they can be delegated, invest the time to make that happen.
 Avoid procrastinating.
 Save the assignments you enjoy and have a knack for and address them last, since you will naturally find them easier to finish.